vmware-archive/kubeless/README.md

 ## Installation

 Download `kubeless` cli from the [release page](https://github.com/kubeless/kubeless/releases).
 Then use one of yaml manifests found in the release package to deploy kubeless.
-It will create a _kubeless_ namespace and a _function_ ThirdPartyResource.
+It will create a _kubeless_ namespace and a _functions_ Custom Resource Definition.
 You will see a _kubeless_ controller, and _kafka_, _zookeeper_ statefulset running.

 There are several kubeless manifests being shipped for multiple k8s environments (non-rbac, rbac and openshift), please consider to pick up the correct one: